 “The support from Winton has indeed made it possible for me to join the full-time PhD programme in Mathematics.
 There are no words that really capture how grateful I am for this support and for the opportunity to pursue a long-term ambition to build a career in research in Mathematics.”

-Projects that have benefitted from donor funding were also showcased, such as the student counselling service, which has recently appointed a new counsellor to focus on those less likely to seek mental health support; the Compass Project, which will offer 20 asylum seekers per year a fully-funded place on an undergraduate or postgraduate course; Birkbeck Talent, our student recruitment service which has received funding for student internships; and more.
+Projects that have benefited from donor funding were also showcased, such as: the student counselling service, which has recently appointed a new counsellor to focus on those less likely to seek mental health support; the Compass Project, which will offer 20 asylum seekers per year a fully funded place on an undergraduate or postgraduate course; and Birkbeck Talent, our student recruitment service which has received funding for student internships.